magento/merchdocs/src/payment/paypal-express-checkout.md

 1. To enable SSL verification, set **Enable SSL verification** to `Yes`.

-1. To display a summary of each line item in the customer’s order on your PayPal payments page, set **Transfer Cart Line Items** to `Yes`.
+1. To display a summary of each line item in the customer's order on your PayPal payments page, set **Transfer Cart Line Items** to `Yes`.

 1. To allow customers to initiate a billing agreement from the dashboard of their customer account, set **Allow in Billing Agreement Wizard** to `Yes`.